ndjson/ndjson-spec/README.md

 ### 3.1 Serialization

 Each JSON text MUST conform to the \[[RFC7159]\] standard and MUST be written to the stream followed by the newline character `\n` (0x0A).
-The newline charater MAY be preceeded by a carriage return `\r` (0x0D).
+The newline character MAY be preceded by a carriage return `\r` (0x0D).
 The JSON texts MUST NOT contain newlines or carriage returns.

 All serialized data MUST use the UTF8 encoding.